Transfinite Daugavet property: The reaping number of a compact space

 \begin{proof} Just concatenate some inequalities,

 \end{proof}

 Since $C(K\times L)$ is isometric to the injective tensor product $C(K)\iten C(L)$, we have the following corollary combining Proposition~\ref{prop:product+} and Theorem~\ref{theo:CK}:

-\begin{corollary} Let $K$ and $L$ be compact spaces and $\kappa$ an infinite cardinal. \begin{enumerate} \item If $C(K)\iten C(L)$ has the $\kappa$-Daugavet property, then either $C(K)$ or $C(L)$ must have the $\kappa$-Daugavet property. \item Assume that $K$ and $L$ are totally disconnected.
-If either $C(K)$ or $C(L)$ has the $\kappa^+$-Daugavet property, then $C(K)\iten C(L)$ has the $\kappa$-Daugavet property. \end{enumerate} \end{corollary}
+\begin{corollary} Let $K$ and $L$ be compact spaces and $\kappa$ an infinite cardinal. \begin{enumerate} \item If either $C(K)$ or $C(L)$ has the $\kappa$-Daugavet property, then $C(K)\iten C(L)$ has the $\kappa$-Daugavet property. \item Assume that $K$ and $L$ are totally disconnected.
+If $C(K)\iten C(L)$ has the $\kappa$-Daugavet property, then either $C(K)$ or $C(L)$ must have the $\kappa^+$-Daugavet property. \end{enumerate} \end{corollary}

 In the classical setting, the Daugavet property of $C(K)\iten C(L)$ is equivalent to either $C(K)$ or $C(L)$ having the Daugavet property.
 And the same holds for the perfect Daugavet property.
 This is an application of Theorem~\ref{theo:CKDaugavet}, because it is clear that $K\times L$ has an isolated point (respectively a $G_\delta$-point) if and only if both $K$ and $L$ have an isolated point (respectively a $G_\delta$-point).